 Let´s put the body and the mind to Pray together

-108 rounds of sun salutation practice with Surya Namaskar mantra – 3h Workshop
+108 rounds of sun salutation practice with Surya Namaskar mantra – 3h30 Workshop

-In that workshop we repeat 9 times the 12 rounds of Surya Namaskar, a perfect practice to the early morning.
-Joy is what we expect to feel after this performance, no matter what activity we will do after this, we will feel great, fresh and powerful.
+In that workshop we repeat 9 times the 12 rounds of Surya Namaskar, perfect practice for the early morning.
+Joy is what we expect to feel after this performance, no matter what activity we will do after this, we will feel great, fresh, and powerful.

 The practice of Surya Namaskar